 The bald eagle is making a comeback thanks to intensive conservation efforts.
 Pesticide poisoning and direct human interference had decimated bald eagle populations, but the banning of DDT and stronger legal protections, combined with reintroduction and management efforts, have allowed eagle populations to rebound.

 During the viewing season, admission is free but reservations are required.
-This year reservations may be made on line by clicking the Book Now icon below.
+Reservations may be made online by clicking the icon below.
+This year the season will run from 12/22 – 3/13 Wednesdays, Saturdays and Sundays.
+We will be closed on 12/25 but open on 1/1.